New Jersey West Line Railroad: The proposed railroad

 Construction began in 1870.
-The bondholders began arguing with management in June 1870, slowing progress.
-In the later part of 1871 the bondholders welcomed in Asa Packer and others involved with the Lehigh Valley Railroad, a Pennsylvania coal carrier that wanted to secure its own route from Easton, Pennsylvania to tidewater.
+The bondholders entered disagreements with management in June 1870, slowing progress.
+In the later part of 1871 the bondholders welcomed in Asa Packer and others involved with the Lehigh Valley Railroad, a Pennsylvania coal carrier that wanted to secure its own route from Easton, Pennsylvania to Tidewater.
 As part of the plan Packer began buying shorefront land in Perth Amboy for a coal port that he said would be reached by a branch line.

 A test train was run between Summit and Bernardsville in December 1871 and newspapers reported that a switch would be laid to allow NJWL trains to run to the M&E station in Summit.
 Passenger service on this segment, now part of the Gladstone Branch, began on January 29, 1872, and freight service began the next month.

 In February 1872 the company under Asa Packer's control obtained authorization to continue east into Hudson County to the Hudson River, and to build a branch west to Phillipsburg (opposite Easton).
 However, later the same year the Lehigh Valley Railroad obtained a charter for the Easton and Amboy Railroad which was immediately put under construction, opening in 1875.
-Its route south of the Central of New Jersey was clearly superior with easier grades and curves.
+Its route south of the Central of New Jersey was considered superior due to its easier grades and curves.
 In June 1872, the contentious bondholders of the NJWL voted Packer out.

 The future of the NJWL now appeared to be that of a rural branch line dependent on the Morris and Essex connection at Summit as its only connection to the national rail network.
 However, the partially built line to Newark was not yet abandoned.
 Advertising for a residential development called Wyoming, between Millburn and Maplewood in September 1872 mentioned not only the Morris and Essex station but also a station on the New Jersey West Line, "now rapidly completing".
-Whether this was wishful thinking is uncertain, but the Panic in September 1873 must have killed any last hopes.
+It is thought that the Panic in September 1873 killed any last hopes of completion of the line.

 Unfinished section in Summit, Millburn, and Union

-Although only the section between Bernardsville and Summit was opened by the NJWL, right-of-way was acquired from Summit to Newark and construction was started.
+Although only the section between Bernardsville and Summit was opened by the New Jersey West Line, right-of-way was acquired from Summit to Newark and construction was started.
 To varying degrees this part was graded, bridge abutments were built, wooden trestles were installed, and portions of track may have been laid.
 Work stopped by 1873, but the property was not sold off until 1901.
 Later development has obscured much of the right of way.
 A 1907 DL&W survey of the right of way from Newark to West Summit (now Murray Hill) is maintained on the U.S. National Park Service website.